MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginatoranddistributionlistexpansionhistory-canonical-property.md

 api_type:
 - COM
 ms.assetid: b98e648c-e540-4cf4-8dde-e8f88b0fb3b3
-description: "Contains information about a message originator and a distribution list expansion history."
+description: "Contains information about a message originator and a distribution list expansion history.
+This property is used in report generation."
 ---

 # PidTagOriginatorAndDistributionListExpansionHistory Canonical Property